OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/properties.md

 ::: tip
 Make sure to name your groups only as specific as needed.
-Giving then generic names will make it easier to reuse among different products.
+Giving then generic names will make it easier to re-use them among different products.
 :::

 ### Properties